vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/04_THE_VEDANGA_JYOTISHA_CALENDAR.md

 - 62 lunar months, and so 1860 tithis,
 - 67 sidereal months and so 1809 nakṣatras.

-As the period contains 60 solar months, there are 2 intercalary months which are placed after every

-30 lunar months.
-Thus in the third year, the month Srāvana is adhika which is followed by śuddha Brāvana ; and in the fifth year the last month is also adhika which is adhika Māgha.
+As the period contains 60 solar months, there are 2 intercalary months which are placed after every 30 lunar months.
+Thus in the third year, the month śrāvaṇa is adhika which is followed by śuddha śrāvana ; and in the fifth year the last month is also adhika which is adhika Māgha.

 There are 1860 tithis while the number of civil days is 1830 ; so there are 30 omitted tithis (tithi kṣaya).
-Each period of 61 days contains 62 tithis, so one lithi is omitted after 61 civil days.
+Each period of 61 days contains 62 tithis, so one tithi is omitted after 61 civil days.
 From this consideration the number of civil days per month can be obtained and will be shown in the table below.
 The Vedānga Jyōtiṣa people regularly counted a tithi to a day, but after 61 days one tithi was omitted.

 As regards nakṣatras, their number is 1809 in 1830 civil days, the difference being 21.
-So 877 days were equivalent to 867 nakṣatras.
-They counted a nakṣatra to a day successively, but after every 87 days (actually 874 days), one nakṣatra was repeated for two days.
+So 87 1/7 days were equivalent to 86 1/7 nakṣatras.
+They counted a nakṣatra to a day successively, but after every 87 days (actually 87 1/7 days), one nakṣatra was repeated for two days.

-The five different years of the period had distinctive names, vix., (1) Samvatsara, (2) Parivatsara, (3) Idavatsara, (4) Anuvatsara, and (5).
+The five different years of the period had distinctive names, viz., (1) Saṁvatsara, (2) Parivatsara, (3) Idavatsara, (4) Anuvatsara, and (5).
 Idvatsara.

 The plan of the five yearly calendar is shown below :

+Table 12. +++(Typical)+++ Number of days in each month of the Vedanga Jyotiṣa Calendar

+<div class="spreadsheet" src="../../../tables/vedanga_jyotiSha_5yr_calendar.csv" separator=","> </div>

-period, and when it was added the last month adhika Magha contained 30 days instead of 29 days which was otherwise its due.
+As already shown, the actual length of 62 lunar months is 1830.8965 days, while there are 1830 civil days in the five yearly period.
+It is therefore very likely that one civil day was added to the period when necessary to make it conform to the phases of the moon which were regularly observed.
+This additional day was no doubt placed at the end of the period, and when it was added the last month adhika Magha contained 30 days instead of 29 days which was otherwise its due.

 The ratio , for the duration of the longest day to that of the shortest night given in the Vedānga Jyotiṣa was first noted by Dr. Thibaut.
 Later the same ratio was found by Father Kugler from Babylonian cunei form records of the Seleucidean period.
 The ratio is characteristic of a latitude of 350 N, which is nearly that of Babylon (for Babylon Ø=32° 40'N).
 Hence it has been inferred that the Vedānga Jyotiṣa-astronomers got this ratio from Seleucidean Babylon.
 But it may be pointed out that the Vedic life centred round North-Western India, from the Sarasvatī valley (Kuruksetra 0=29° 58') to Gandhar (§=31° 32'N).
 The ratios of the duration of daylight to, night on the summer-solstice day for different latitudes are as follows: